Skip to main content

 default:"0"

 Percentage of additional replicas to pre-provision on the current deployment before the rolling deployment starts.
-Compensates for autoscaling being disabled.Range: 0–500
+Useful for environments without autoscaling (min_replica == max_replica) or as a buffer for anticipated traffic spikes during the rollout.Range: 0–500

 Additional promotion settings configured at the promotion_settings level: